-Soil: Use a high quality, well-drained cactus or succulent mix with a pH of about 6.0.
+Soil: Use a high quality, well-drained cactus or succulent potting soil with a pH of about 6.0.

-Fertilizer: You may feed your finger plant seasonally with a controlled-release fertilizer or use a weak liquid solution on a weekly basis.
+Fertilizer: You may feed your finger plant seasonally with a controlled-release fertilizer or use a weak liquid houseplant food on a weekly basis.
 Mature plants do well with a 20-20-20 fertilizer.
 Younger plants do better with a lower nitrogen rating.
-Some people do not fertilize pencil plant at all.
+Some people do not fertilize the pencil plant at all.

-Light: Outdoors, pencil cactus does well with either partial or full sun.
-It’s best to place the plant so it gets sun exposure on all sides for balanced growth and coloration.
+Light: Outdoors, the firestick plant does well with either partial or direct sun.
+It’s best to place this succulent shrub where it gets bright sun exposure on all sides for balanced growth and coloration.

 Water: It’s better to give too little water than too much.
-Outdoors water deeply about once a month during the growing season and once every couple of months during cool weather.
+Outdoors water this drought tolerant pencil tree deeply about once a month during the growing season and once every couple of months during cool weather.
 These drought tolerant plants may do well with only rainwater.

 Soil: When planting outdoors, it’s a good idea to add some light, finished compost and/or some loam to your soil to improve its aeration and draining capabilities.